 As Confucius points out in the very first chapter of Book 1 of The Analects, learning is a lifelong process that combines both theory and practice – with the greater emphasis being placed on grinding out the hard yards of cultivating your character, conduct, and capabilities on a daily basis.
 Only people who are willing to make this effort can be said to truly love learning.

-This is a theme that Confucius regularly returns to throughout The Analects, hammering home the need for constant practice and self-reflection.
-It’s a challenging path, just like waking up at dawn every morning for a five-mile run or yoga session, but it will enable you to achieve more than you ever thought possible.
+This is a theme that Confucius regularly returns to throughout the Analects, hammering home the need for constant practice and self-reflection.
+It’s a challenging path, just like waking up at dawn every morning for a five-mile run or yoga session, but sticking to it will enable you to achieve more than you ever thought possible.

 (1) The term 道 (dào), meaning way or path, was used for thousands of years in a general sense before it came to be associated with the Daodejing 道德經.
 Confucius is of course referring to it in this general sense here, though he was said to be an admirer of Laozi, the author of the text.